Additional

 Use CoWork OS as the app where personal agentic work starts and stays:

-- code, review repositories, and run local project tasks
+- code, review repositories, run local project tasks, and keep real terminal tabs beside the agent

 - research, summarize, draft, and maintain knowledge